-As I stated earlier in the Daemonless Architecture section, Docker continuously runs as daemon in the background, while podman does not.
-Let’s discuss the advantage of this particular Docker feature.
+As I stated earlier in the Daemonless Architecture section, Docker continuously runs as a daemon in the background, while podman does not.
+Let’s discuss the advantages of this particular Docker feature.

 First and foremost, both Docker and Podman lack built-in mechanisms for automatic container updates.
 However, in Docker, you can leverage tools such as Watchtower to monitor the latest version of an image and automatically spawn a container with the updated image when a new release becomes available.

 And this is only possible because Docker is running continuously in the background as a daemon, while Podman is not.
 As a result, when an image’s developer discovers a bug or security flaw, they publicly announce it and make a patched version of the image available for use.

 Docker can easily update the container with the latest available patched image, but how does Podman do it?

 The answer is quite simple: Podman has systemd integration, which means you can run containers and pods as systemd services.

 This integration allows you to manage containers and pods using systemd, making it easier to control their lifecycle, handle dependencies, and integrate them into your system’s service management.